 Twenty Years of Defending Civil Liberties: New publication launch & online panel!

-Please join us for the launch of Defending Civil Liberties in an Age of National Security and Counter-terrorism, a new publication from the International Civil Liberties Monitoring Group (ICLMG) featuring 27 pieces from leading experts, activists and ICLMG members reflecting on the past twenty years and the challenges that lie ahead.
+Thank you to everyone who were able to join us for the launch of Defending Civil Liberties in an Age of National Security and Counter-terrorism, a new publication from the International Civil Liberties Monitoring Group featuring 27 pieces from leading experts, activists and ICLMG members reflecting on the past twenty years and the challenges that lie ahead.

-The launch event will feature a panel with four of our contributors:
+The launch featured a panel with four of our contributors:

 • Dr. Brenda McPhail does research and advocacy at the junction of privacy and technology, and is the Director of Executive Education for the Master of Public Policy in Digital Society program at McMaster University.